ophirhan/cnsr-vlc-viewer-addon/README.md

 and that's it! you are ready to start.

 # How to use cnsr files:
+NOTE: At this point, The cnsr file is not created automatically or by itself.<br/>
+ the user has to watch the video file and decide on the appropriate tags by himself and enter the relevant timestamps.<br/>

+Possible tags:<br/>
+1 for violence<br/>
+2 for verbal violence<br/>
+3 for nudity<br/>
+4 for alcohol and drug use<br/>

+You can see a cnsr file in the exsample folder<br/>
+- Explanation of the timestamps displayed: hours:minutes:seconds,millis

-In order to make use of cnsr file you need to create a new file with the format as shown in `example/example_file.cnsr`.
+In order to make use of cnsr file you need to create a new file with the format as shown in `example/example_file.cnsr`.<br/>
 The file name must be identical to the video name you want to play (except for the ending), and must be at the same directory as the video.

 For example, if the video you want to play is: <br>